 Spiders are creepy!
 They have eight legs and look like something out of a horror movie.
 It’s one thing when it is raining outside and you see a spider crawling around, but it’s another when you are watching TV and a spider the size of your hand is on your ceiling!

 White spiders are quite common in Pacific Northwest states like Oregon and Washington and can give homeowners quite the fright.
-The Ask Mr. Little Blog has what you need to know about white spiders.
+We have what you need to know about white spiders.

 Like many spiders, native white spiders are mostly harmless.
 White spiders otherwise known as crab spiders or Misumena vatia, are poisonous but their venom is not harmful to humans at all.
 You’ve heard right; crab spiders just look scary and are not dangerous.
 In fact, a lot of spiders in Oregon and Washington, even the dangerous black widow or the hobo spider, will not attack unless they are greatly provoked.